Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: CEO topological recursion

 agrees with the partially twist-eliminated CEO topological recursion \eqref{eq:top_rec_one_branch_untwisted} for $2g-2+n > 1$. \end{prop}

 To prove Proposition \ref{prop:Laplace_dual_untwisted_super}, we use an integration formula

-involving the kernel function $H^{\mathrm{SM}(p)}(x,y)$ in eq.\eqref{eq:H_super_minimal} for the $(2,2p-2)$ minimal superstring, where $u_j'=(p/2\pi)\sin((j-1/2)\pi/p)$ in eq.\eqref{eq:uj_super}.
-(See Section 5.4 of \cite{Norbury:2020vyi} for an analogous formula of the Stanford-Witten's recursion for the super Weil-Petersson volumes.)
-The following expansion for the $(2,2p-2)$ minimal superstring spectral curve also gives the coefficients $s'_{\ell}$'s in eq.\eqref{eq:formula1_super}:
+involving the kernel function $H^{\mathrm{SM}(p)}(x,y)$ in equation~\eqref{eq:H_super_minimal} for the $(2,2p-2)$ minimal superstring, where $u_j'=(p/2\pi)\sin((j-1/2)\pi/p)$ in equation~\eqref{eq:uj_super}.
+(See \cite[Section 5.4]{Norbury:2020vyi} for an analogous formula of Stanford--Witten's recursion for the super Weil--Petersson volumes.)
+The following expansion for the $(2,2p-2)$ minimal superstring spectral curve also gives the coefficients $s'_{\ell}$'s in equation~\eqref{eq:formula1_super}: